Call for Peer Reviewers

 Peer reviewers are invaluable in ensuring the program delivers the highest quality content that engages and inspires attendees from across the globe and contributes towards advancing the study and practice of leadership for a just and thriving future.
 Your contribution matters!

 Ready to volunteer?
-Log in here and select up to five streams that you feel qualified to review.
+You can select up to five streams that you feel qualified to review.
 If you are selected to be a peer reviewer, ILA will assign you to ONE stream based on your selections and send you detailed review instructions.

 ILA is refining the review process to ensure a thorough and equitable evaluation of proposals.
 If you are selected as a stream reviewer, you will be assigned or granted access to a set of proposals within your stream during the review period of 17-28 March.
 The specific selection or assignment process may vary depending on stream needs.